A podiatrist is a university-trained and registered health professional who diagnoses, treats and prevents problems with feet and lower legs.

 - foot appearance like very high or very low arches, or feet that turn inward or outward

 - advice about shoes.

-A podiatrist will work with you and your child to develop a treatment plan to help with your child’s foot or walking problems and help your child to stay active.
+A podiatrist will work with you and your child to develop a treatment plan for your child’s foot or movement problems and help your child to stay active.

 You don’t need a GP referral to see a podiatrist, but your GP or child and family health nurse is always a good place to start if you’re worried about your child’s health or development.
 Your GP or child and family health nurse can help you decide about seeing a podiatrist and help you find someone who’s right for your child.
 You can also go to Australian Podiatry Association – Find a podiatrist.

 Before seeing the podiatrist, it’s a good idea to find out about things like the following: